Our Philosophy and our Values

 ... our learners;

 before, during and after the learning process.
 In concrete terms, this means that if we don't have a suitable offer available, we will communicate this immediately and provide further assistance, for example from the "Netzwerk Fortbildung"(Network for Further Education).
-This also applies after the start of the course if the learner cannot be optimally supported by us.
+This also applies after the start of the course if we are unable to support the learner sufficiently.

 ... all Vivat Lingua! colleagues;

 We support each other with tips and materials that are important and helpful for our work.
-We reach clear agreements with our team colleagues.
+We reach clear agreements in our team.

 ... our company and institute partners, our customers, and our environment.